-The cause depends on the type of adenocarcinoma and the location in the body.
-For example, adenocarcinoma in the lung is often caused by long-term exposure to tobacco smoke.
-In contrast, prostatic adenocarcinoma does not have a single cause but is related to a variety of genetic and environmental factors.
+The cause of adenocarcinoma depends on the location of the tumour and the tumour subtype.
+For example, adenocarcinoma in the lung is typically caused by long-term tobacco exposure while adenocarcinoma in the prostate gland is caused by a variety of genetic and hormonal factors.

 Adenocarcinoma can be found almost anywhere in the body; however, the most common locations are the breast, lung, stomach, colon, and prostate.